SimonEnsemble/old_ish_SimonEnsemble.github.io2/join.md

 ![coast](images/coast.jpg)

-Students with a keen interest in using molecular modeling & simulation, machine learning, and statistical mechanics to solve engineering problems: email *Cory.Simon [at] oregonstate.edu* to discuss opportunities or make inquiries.

 The application to the CBEE graduate program is [here](http://cbee.oregonstate.edu/che-graduate-program); mention your interest in working with us in your application.

 # my advising style